Stefano-Labianca/asteroids-py/README.md

 Asteroids is my second [Boot.dev](https://www.boot.dev) project!

-# Possible Extension
+# Implemented Extensions

 - [x] Add a scoring system
 - [x] Implement multiple lives and respawning
 - [ ] Add an explosion effect for the asteroids
 - [ ] Add acceleration to the player movement
 - [ ] Make the objects wrap around the screen instead of disappearing
-- [ ] Add a background image
-- [ ] Create different weapon types
 - [ ] Make the asteroids lumpy instead of perfectly round

+# Possible Extensions

+- Add a background image
+- Create different weapon types
-- [ ] Make the ship have a triangular hit box instead of a circular one
+- Make the ship have a triangular hit box instead of a circular one
-- [ ] Add a shield power-up
+- Add a shield power-up
-- [ ] Add a speed power-up
+- Add a speed power-up
-- [ ] Add bombs that can be dropped
+- Add bombs that can be dropped